muritane/coordination-architecture/README.md

 * Reintroduce previously discarded distinctions.
 * Update representations, constraints, and models.

+Redesign is itself costly, disruptive, and lossy.
+It cannot fully recover discarded distinctions, only reconstitute approximations under new abstractions.

+---

 Phase boundaries are not directly observable.
 They are inferred under compression, and delayed or missed transitions are expected failure modes, not anomalies.

 Failure to respect phase boundaries—particularly prolonged exploitation without redesign—is a primary cause of system-level collapse.

+Authority over when redesign is permitted or blocked is therefore a critical determinant of long-term viability.

 ---